r57zone/EasyNotes/README.md

 3. Check Windows Firewall to see if incoming connections are allowed on your network type (private) and allow if disabled.

 ### iOS
+For iOS 12 and above, go to Settings -> Safari -> Advanced -> Experimental Features and uncheck the "Disable Web SQL" checkbox.

-Go to Safari on your iOS device and enter there "http://IP:735/webapp", where IP is the reserved permanent IP of your computer.
+Next, go to Safari on your mobile device and enter there "http://IP:735/webapp", where IP is the reserved permanent IP of your computer.
 Next you need to click "Share" -> "On the Home Screen".
 A shortcut to EasyNotes appears on the desktop.

 ### Android
 Install "EasyNotes.apk" and enter the reserved permanent IP of your computer.